Abdul Haris Nasution: Rivalry with the Communists

 Around this time, Sukarno had begun to see the Communist Party of Indonesia (PKI) instead of the army as his main political ally.
-Although he had set Indonesia on a non-aligned course during the Cold War, the revelation that the PRRI was given assistance by the United States, caused Sukarno to adopt an anti-American stance.
+Although he had set Indonesia on a non-aligned course during the Cold War, the revelation that the PRRI was assisted by the United States, caused Sukarno to adopt an anti-American stance.
 In this, he had the PKI as a natural ally.
-For the PKI, an alliance with Sukarno would only add to its political momentum as their influence continued to grow in Indonesian politics.
+For the PKI, an alliance with Sukarno would only add to its political momentum as its influence continued to grow in Indonesian politics.
 Nasution was wary of the PKI's influence over Sukarno and in turn, Sukarno was aware that Nasution was not happy about the PKI's influence and made a move to weaken his power.
 In July 1962, Sukarno reorganised the structure of ABRI.
 The status of the heads of the Armed Forces branches would now be upgraded from chief of staff to commander.
 As commanders, the heads of the armed forces branches would have more power and would answer only to Sukarno as the Supreme Commander of ABRI.

-Assisting Sukarno as supreme commander of ABRI, would be an ABRI chief of staff.
+Assisting Sukarno as supreme commander of ABRI would be an ABRI chief of staff.
 Sukarno appointed Nasution to the position of ABRI chief of staff and appointed Yani as the army commander.
-By doing this, Sukarno had decreased Nasution's powers as the ABRI chief of staff was only responsible for administrative matters and commanced no troops.
+By doing this, Sukarno had decreased Nasution's powers as the ABRI chief of staff was only responsible for administrative matters and commenced no troops.
 Now in a powerless position, Nasution began to think of other ways to stop the PKI's momentum.
 The right moment came at the Provisional People's Consultative Assembly (MPRS) General Session in May 1963.
 During the General Session, Nasution had the Indonesian National Party (PNI) as well as the Army members present put forward the motion that Sukarno be appointed president for life.
 The rationale behind this was that with Sukarno being appointed president for life, there would be no elections, and without elections, the PKI would not be able to get in power no matter how much the party grew.
 The motion was carried through and Sukarno became president for life.